python-jsonschema/jsonschema/docs/errors.rst

         ... }
         >>> print(best_match(Draft4Validator(schema).iter_errors(11)).message)
         11 is not of type 'array'

+.. autofunction:: best_match

+    Try to find an error that appears to be the best match among given errors.

+    In general, errors that are higher up in the instance (i.e. for which :attr:`ValidationError.path` is shorter) are considered better matches, since they indicate "more" is wrong with the instance.

     If the resulting match is either :validator:`oneOf` or :validator:`anyOf`, the *opposite* assumption is made -- i.e. the deepest error is picked,